Harvard Bridge: Conception

 The commission's 1892 report claimed:

 The effect that the bridge will have upon both cities is obvious.
 The low land and marshes on the Cambridge side, formerly almost valueless, have been filled in and have become valuable; and Cambridge is now connected with the choicest residential portions of Boston.
 The residents of the Back Bay, South End, Roxbury, and other southern sections of Boston are now connected directly, by way of West Chester park and the bridge, with Cambridge, Belmont, Arlington, and adjacent towns; and this thoroughfare in Boston, it is believed, will ultimately be the central one of the city.

 Name

-The bridge is named for the Reverend John Harvard, for whom Harvard University is also named, rather than for the university itself.
+The bridge is named in honor of John Harvard, whose philanthropic gift was used to establish Harvard University.
 Other names suggested included Blaxton, Chester, Shawmut, and Longfellow.
 (Note: The structure now called the Longfellow Bridge opened 15 years later, originally called the Cambridge Bridge, was given its current name in 1927.)